-Proposed policy response: Support farmers institutions and community-based cooperatives improving access to training, markets, inputs, capital, information, research, storage and processing options on a community level as well as the organization of marketing (e.g. document, capitalize and share traditional knowledge among producers, support agroecological community management and more exchanges between agro-ecological producers in Senegal and those in countries like Burkina Faso and Benin.
+Proposed policy response: There is a need to support farmers institutions and community-based cooperatives to improve access to training, markets, inputs, capital, information, research, storage and processing options on a community level as well as the organization of marketing.
+This would be e.g. to document, capitalize and share traditional knowledge among producers, support agroecological community management and more exchanges between agro-ecological producers in Senegal and those in countries such as Burkina Faso and Benin.

 A trade promotion policy must be developed that covers the entire country and all local cereals (rice, millet/sorghum, maize and fonio), promoting the diversity of local cereal-based food products associated with rice.
 The image of local rice can be further enhanced, accompanied by the trademarks of local processors.
-A multi-pronged competitive strategy against imported rice and its by-products is needed.
+A multi-pronged competitive strategy against imported rice and its by-products is also needed.
 The aim is to communicate intensively on the entire range of food products that can be produced from local cereals (including rice), highlighting food aspects in terms of quality, hygiene and nutritional benefits.